Primary T-Cell Immunodeficiency: Signs, Types, and Care

 What Is Primary T-Cell Immunodeficiency?

-T cells are a type of white blood cell known as lymphocytes, which are a key part of the immune system.
-There are two main types of lymphocytes — B cells and T cells.
-T cells get their name from the thymus — a small immune system organ in the chest where they mature.
+T cells are white blood cells called lymphocytes and are an important part of the immune system.
+The two main types of lymphocytes are B cells and T cells.
+T cells get their name from the thymus, a small organ in the chest where they mature.

 B cells help fight infection by making proteins called antibodies, which help the immune system recognize and destroy harmful germs.